bhanutezz/Kaggle-SAMR/README.md

 It is one best approach for text classification.It is probabilistic classification based on bayes theorem with independent features.<br>
 (a)  I calculated all classes occurring probability(P(class)).<br>
-(b)  Then I calculated all features probability w.r.t each class.
+(b)  Then I calculated all features probability w.r.t each class.<br>

 3.Train:-